This post is an account of our family’s journey to pay our respects to our Founding Father, Mr. Lee Kuan Yew at the Parliament House.

 To the grandmothers and grandfathers who shared stories of old Singapore with us along the queue, thank you for being our master storytellers.
 This is Aunty Doris, a retired teacher at Raffles Girls Primary who kept us company and shared her fan with my very hot daughter.

-To my husband who became a Singapore citizen in 2010 when our son entered primary school, thank you for providing shade and being a leaning support for our children when they got tired.
+To my husband who became a Singapore citizen in 2010 when our son entered primary school, thank you for providing shade and being a support for our children to lean on when they got tired.
 And for understanding how important this journey was to me as a Singaporean.
 For accompanying us on this journey and sharing our sentiments as we pay our respect to this giant of a man.

 10:30am – Paid Our Respect